Debiday/gr-documents/spark-dgraph-connector/FUNCTIONALITY.md

 ### Requirements for Adding, Changing, or Removing a Feature

 * Fill out the template below.
-* The pull request must contribute a change that has been endorsed by the maintainer team.
+* The pull request must contribute a change that has been endorsed by a core contributor.
 See details in the template below.
-* After you create the pull request, all status checks must be pass before a maintainer reviews your contribution.
+* After you create the pull request, all status checks must be pass before a core contributor reviews your contribution.

 ### Issue Endorsed by SDC's Maintainers